SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 * **4. Analyze file** <br/> This will perform an analysis of the selected text file, which contains one or more TeamworkDeviceIds.

-* **4. Update software** <br/> This will perform an analysis of the selected text file, which contains one or more TeamworkDeviceIds.
+* **4. Update software** <br/> This will schedule software updates on devices based on the results of the file analysis.

 ## Page info